lvanschilfgaarde/lordcephei.github.io/pages/dmft2.md

 We will give some examples of how the output should look like and, more importantly, how it shouldn't.

 The basic input files for the CTQMC solver are the *PARAMS* file, the *actqmc.cix* file, the *Delta.inp*, the *Eimp.inp* and finally the *status* files.
-Below there is a section for each of these files.
+A description of how to set the relevant parameters of the *PARAMS* file is given below.
+You are not supposed to edit the other files, so we don't give an explanation of them here.

-Among the output files, the more important ones are *Sig.out*, *Gf.out* and *histogram.dat*.
+Among the output files, the more important ones are *Sig.out* and *histogram.dat*.

 ### The PARAMS file
 This file is one of the input files read by the CTQMC sovler.